cthbleachbit/PaperFrame/README.md

 * `-1` causes the command to hide all item frames affected.
 * When neither `-0` nor `-1` is specified, the command toggles visibility status for all item frames affected.

-Requires `paperframe.showhide` permission - granted by default to everyone.
+Requires `paperframe.showhide` permission - granted by default to OP.

 ### `/frameconfigreload`, `/fcr`